kurtjd/jaxe/README.md

 * Add more test cases
 * Test Windows support
 * Continue to refactor and optimize code
+* Continue to tweak README and add documentation

 ## Requirements
 * SDL2